What Are Cherry Tomatoes?

-In a store, you want to look for the brightest colored cherry tomatoes and are firm.
+In a store, you want to look for the brightest-colored cherry tomatoes that are firm.
 Typically you cannot touch them since they are encased in packaging but you can usually tell the firmness by how taut the skin is.
 Ideally, the skin will be firm and a bright color.
 Avoid packages where any of the cherry tomatoes have burst or have wilted or wrinkled at all.

 When picking cherry tomatoes right off of the plant, you will want to wait until the tomatoes are bright in color and have a firm texture.
 This will usually mean the cherry tomatoes are about 1 to 2 inches long.
 The tomatoes that are ready to be picked will usually fall right off of the vine when you attempt to pick them.

 How to Store Cherry Tomatoes